ruipeterpan/cos598d_sp24/README.md

 ## Part 3: Distributed Data Parallel Training with PyTorch DistributedDataParallel

 Now, instead of writing your own gradient synchronization, use the distributed functionality provided by PyTorch.

-Register your model with [distributed data parallel](https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) and perform distributed training.
+**Task 3:** Register your model with [distributed data parallel](https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) and perform distributed training.
 Unlike in Part 2, you will not need to read the gradients for each layer as DistributedDataParallel performs these steps automatically.
 For more details, read [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

+## [Optional] Part 4: Benchmarking Data Parallel Training

+In this optional section, your task is to benchmark and profile the communication aspect of data parallel training and observe how application-level hyperparameters (e.g. batch size and precision level) affect system performance.
+In your code for task 2(b), before you perform an `all_reduce`, record the shape/dimension and the data type (e.g. `float32`) of the tensor being communicated between nodes.
+Given these information, you should be able to calculate the size of the tensor in bytes (`size_in_bytes = num_elements * element_size`).
+Next, record the total amount of network traffic over a few (20+) iterations.
+You can do this by using Linux CLI tools like [dstat](https://linux.die.net/man/1/dstat) to generate network traffic statistics and export them into a csv file.
+Other similar tools include [tshark](https://www.wireshark.org/docs/man-pages/tshark.html), [tcpdump](https://www.tcpdump.org/manpages/tcpdump.1.html), etc.

+**Task 4:** Adjust the batch size (e.g. reduce it from 64 to 32 and 16) and observe how the network traffic (aggregated over a few iterations/epochs) and tensor size (for every `all_reduce`) changes.
+Reason about the difference (or the lack of difference) of training runs with different batch sizes.

 ## Deliverables